 Removing a Clog from a Drain

 Drains clogged up with hair; what an irritation.
-Its second only to a toilet problem.
+Its second only to the dreaded toilet problem.

-Most often the cause is a build up of hair and soap scum.
+Most often the cause is a build up of hair and soap scum, which bind together.
 Over the course of time the two slowly

 conspire to frustrate us.
-This happens in two areas of a bathroom; in your sink and in the bathtub.
+In addition to the kitchen, this happens in two areas of a bathroom; in your sink and in the bathtub.
 So

 lets look at the best ways of removing hair from a drain.